BC44/Release-Info-Creator/README.md

 `mediainfo` and `ffmpeg` command-line tools

 Note: The `mediainfo` CLI tool that is installable via apt/apt-get for linux may not support JSON-formatted console outputs.
+To check, invoke MediaInfo manually via a terminal: `MediaInfo --Output=JSON "video_file.mkv"`.

-It's best to install the CLI tool directly from https://mediaarea.net/en/MediaInfo/Download
+If it doesn't output the mediainfo in a JSON format, then you'll need to install the CLI tool directly from https://mediaarea.net/en/MediaInfo/Download